moorl/MoorlDocs/docs-source/MoorlForms/index.en.md

 ### Form validation

 The example form is of type "Test" the client-side validation is deactivated.
-The form builder 2 supports recursive server-side validation of the input fields!
+The Form Builder 2 supports recursive server-side validation of the input fields!

 ![](images/fb-18.jpg)